shamayoga/www-shamayoga/everything-yoga/yoga-workshops/index.md

     Title: Free Yoga Teacher Training Taster Session
     Venue: 'Power of yoga studio,  Greenhill'
     Presenter: Steve Avian
-    Description: "• Get a feel for the 1 year, world recognised 200-hour Yoga Alliance-certificated course, now in its’ 12th year\n\n• Sample a free yoga class\n\n• Meet prospective students and those already booked\n\n• Get an overview of course topics and workshops\n\n\_• Engage in a question and answer session\n\n• Pick up a calendar and registration form\n\n• Take the opportunity to register for the course on the day"
+    Description_html: "• Get a feel for the 1 year, world recognised 200-hour Yoga Alliance-certificated course, now in its’ 12th year\n\n• Sample a free yoga class\n\n• Meet prospective students and those already booked\n\n• Get an overview of course topics and workshops\n\n\_• Engage in a question and answer session\n\n• Pick up a calendar and registration form\n\n• Take the opportunity to register for the course on the day"
     Price: Free
   - workshopDate: Saturday 1st October
     workshopTime: 2 to 4.30pm
     Title: Flowing Forms and Yoga Dances
     Venue: Broomhill Methodist Church
     Presenter: Steve Avian
-    Description: >-
+    Description_html: >-
       Experience sequenced yoga postures in rhythmic flow to develop flexibility, poise, endurance and strength, and for sheer joy.
       Illustrated handouts provided.